OZoneSQT/Embedded-System/Arduino/Labs/Lab3/README.md

 # Lab3 Report
-The goal of this lab was to...
+The purpose of this lab was to develop basic skills related to interruprt handling, hbridge, arduino communication, and motor control.

 > To best view this [document](https://github.com/prince-chrismc/Embedded-System/blob/master/Arduino/Labs/Lab3/README.md), use the link provided.